 With its hilltop location above the junction of the Neris and Vilnia rivers, Gediminas Castle is the last of a series of settlements and fortified buildings occupying this site since Neolithic times.
 This brick version, built by Grand Duke Vytautas in the early 15th century, harbours a museum about the city with successive floors elaborating on past centuries of warfare, medieval weaponry and contemporary history.
 For most visitors, the highlight is the 360-degree panorama of Vilnius from the roof.

 The original tower was a tier higher than the 20m structure that marks the spot today.
-Its walls were ruined during the Russian occupation (1655–61), but it was restored in 1930 to house the Upper Castle Museum, which contains shiny armour from the 16th to 18th centuries and models of the castle in former times, as well as providing panoramic views of the city
+Its walls were ruined during the Russian occupation (1655–61), but it was restored in 1930 to house the museum.